Akashgortyal/Automobile-Price-Pediction/README.md

 # Importing the Modules:

- import pandas as pd
+ -import pandas as pd
- import numpy as np
+ -import numpy as np
- import matplotlib.pyplot as plt import seaborn as sns
+ -import matplotlib.pyplot as plt
+ -import seaborn as sns